lpsmodsimteam/sst-composition-tool/README.md

 # SST Composition Tool

-SST Composition Tool (SCT) is an advanced graphical tool that abstracts away the configuration setups, model compatibility checks, simulation executions, and the statistical analyses of [Structural Simulation Toolkit (SST)](https://sst-simulator.org/) within a user-friendly interface.
-SCT is designed as an [Occam](https://occam.cs.pitt.edu/) object that can be used collaboratively or in closed networks with the option to be later shared with the community.
+The SST Composition Tool (SCT) is an advanced graphical utility meticulously designed to abstract the intricate processes associated with configuring setups, validating model compatibility, executing simulations, and performing in-depth statistical analyses within the expansive [Structural Simulation Toolkit (SST)](https://sst-simulator.org/).
+This tool operates seamlessly within a user-friendly interface, allowing both newcomers and experienced users to harness the full potential of SST.

+SCT is conceptually crafted as an [Occam](https://occam.cs.pitt.edu/) object, which can be utilized both in collaborative work environments and within private networks.
+What's more, SCT offers the valuable option to share and disseminate its functionality with the broader community.

 ## Motivation